top of page

 The Retirement Visa in Colombia: Your Path to a Comfortable Life Abroad

 Colombia has become an increasingly popular destination for retirees seeking a high quality of life, a welcoming culture, and affordable living.
-The Colombian Retirement Visa (Visa de Residente Pensionado) offers a straightforward pathway for retirees to enjoy their golden years in this beautiful South American country.
+The Colombian Retirement Visa (Visa de Residente Pensionado, or M-11 Visa) offers a straightforward pathway for retirees to enjoy their golden years in this beautiful South American country.

 In this comprehensive guide, The Law Connection Group Colombia explains everything you need to know about the Retirement Visa—its benefits, eligibility requirements, application process, and other essential considerations.